Press Release: Ravens RISE High School Football Showdown & Coach of the Week

 RAVENS HIGH SCHOOL COACH OF THE WEEK

-Damian Ferragamo, varsity head football coach of the Kent Island Buccaneers (Stevensville, Md.), has been named the Ravens High School Coach of the Week.
-Now in its 25th year of existence, Ferragamo is the fifth recipient of the award in 2021.
+Keith Robinson, varsity head football coach of the Fallston Cougars (Fallston, Md.), has been named the Ravens High School Coach of the Week.
+Now in its 25th year of existence, Robinson is the sixth recipient of the award in 2021.

-Last Friday (10/1), Kent Island (5-0) bested the Wicomico Indians (Salisbury, Md.), 24-8, in a matchup of the two remaining unbeaten schools from the Bayside Conference.
-Scoreless through the first quarter, the visiting Buccaneers erupted for 17 points in the second frame.
-Contributing to the scoring for Kent Island were senior QB Matt Burnside (55-yard touchdown toss to senior WR Mason Brockington), senior RB Ryan Sweiderk (one-yard scoring run) and senior K James Gardner (field goal before halftime).
+Last Friday (10/8), Fallston (6-0) defeated the Bel Air Bobcats (Bel Air, Md.), 42-33, for the Cougars' first victory over their Harford County opponent since 2013.
+Junior RB Evan Bradley-Dozier notched Fallston's first two touchdowns of the game, but the Cougars still trailed 19-14 in the second quarter.
+Fallston gained the advantage before halftime when junior QB Aiden Dixon connected with senior WR Dylan Wheeler for a 36-yard touchdown pass.

-The Buccaneers extended their lead to 24-0 with a junior RB Kasey Heath four-yard rushing touchdown before the Indians got on the board in the final period.
+Both teams traded third-quarter touchdowns, which resulted in Fallston entering the game's final frame with a slim margin, 34-33.
+Midway through the fourth, Dixon and Wheeler linked up again for a 50-yard score, and the Cougar defense secured the victory with a late-game interception by junior OLB Tyler Terry.
+Fallston notched four interceptions on the night.

 Throughout this season, the Ravens will honor 10 high school coaches who have made a significant impact on their student-athletes.
 Each Coach of the Week winner will receive a $2,000 donation to their school's football program and will be invited to the Ravens-Rams game (1/2/22) at M&T Bank Stadium for an opportunity to be named the Ravens High School Coach of the Year.